awsdocs/amazon-connect-admin-guide/doc_source/concepts-telephony.md

 In the United States, the [Federal Communications Commission](https://www.fcc.gov/consumers/guides/what-toll-free-number-and-how-does-it-work) provides rules for obtaining and using toll\-free numbers\.
 In other countries, similar governing bodies ensure that toll\-free numbers are managed and distributed in accordance with local laws\.

-AWS manages toll\-free numbers as a Responsible Organization, or “RespOrg\.“ When you claim or port a number into Amazon Connect, we register that number with [SOMOS](https://www.somos.com/)\.
+AWS manages toll\-free numbers as a Responsible Organization, or "RespOrg\."
+When you claim or port a number into Amazon Connect, we register that number with [SOMOS](https://www.somos.com/)\.
 Once the number is registered, we are able to select multiple carriers to provide BOTH route and carrier redundancy\.
 This provides the highest level of availability, ensuring the number will remain available even in the event of a complete carrier outage\.
 This level of service does come at an additional cost, as toll\-free numbers are a higher price than direct dial, but the service reliability and customer experience make this the most attractive option\.

 ## Direct\-in\-dial \(DID\) numbers<a name="concepts-did-numbers"></a>